 Not to mention that wandering through this neighborhood is one of the best things to do in the winter in Milwaukee for free.

 4. Warm-up in Milwaukee’s Museums

 Milwaukee in winter can sometimes get very cold and uninviting.
 Luckily though, the city has plenty to offer even when the temperatures drop way below zero.

 Some of the best places to visit in Milwaukee are its museums.
-The Milwaukee Art Museum is perhaps the most renowned, and impressing with its futuristic architecture and jaw-dropping artworks inside.
+The Milwaukee Art Museum is perhaps the most renowned, and impressive with its futuristic architecture and jaw-dropping artworks inside.

 The Milwaukee Public Museum attracts hoards with interest in nature and human history.
 Conveniently located in downtown Milwaukee, it’s easily accessible from the Historic Third Ward.

-If you like history, include the Jewish Museum Milwaukee on your bucket list too.
+If you like history, including the Jewish Museum Milwaukee on your bucket list too.
 Located on Prospect Avenue, the museum’s purpose is to celebrate the city’s Jewish heritage by preserving and presenting the history of the Jews in southeastern Wisconsin.

 The Chudnow Museum of Yesteryear is another hot spot for history lovers, while bikers and motorcycle fans shouldn’t miss the Harley-Davidson Museum, another gem to discover if you’re wondering what to do in downtown Milwaukee.